openedx/edx-platform/docs/course_authors/source/create_problem_component.rst

 Problem Weight
 ==============================

-**Note** Studio stores scores for all problems, but scores only count toward a student’s final grade if they are in a subsection that is graded.
+.. note:: Studio stores scores for all problems, but scores only count
+          toward a student’s final grade if they are in a subsection that is graded.

 This setting specifies the maximum number of points possible for the problem.
 The problem weight appears next to the problem title.